MatthewWaldner/sepsis/README.md

 ##### 3. Concatenate the separate R1 reads together and the R2 reads together in the terminal.

-The read sets are combined in order to simulate non-clonal strain mixing.
+The read sets are combined to simulate non-clonal strain mixing.
 Note that if more strains than are added to the mix, the assembly starts to degrade due to the limitations of SPAdes.
 SepSIS works best with 2 strains, is functional with 3, and becomes more unreliable as more strains are combined.

 Ex: "cat Strain1_withName_R1.fastq" Strain2_withName_R1.fastq" > Strain1and2_R1.fastq"